web3-storage/w3up-docs/docs/getting-started/w3cli.md

 ## Create your first space

-When you upload things to web3.storage, each upload is associated with a "space," which is a unique identifier that acts as a namespace for your content.
+When you upload things to web3.storage, each upload is associated with a <Term id="space">"space,"</Term> which is a unique identifier that acts as a namespace for your content.

-Spaces are identified by [DID][concepts-did] using keys created locally on your devices.
+Spaces are identified by <Term id="did">DID</Term> using keys created locally on your devices.
 To use a space for uploads, it needs to be registered with the storage service by providing an email address.

 To create a space using the `w3` command line tool, use the `w3 space create` command.
 You can optionally give your space a "friendly" name, which acts like an alias for the space's DID and can make it easier to tell your spaces apart.
 In the example below, we'll use the name `Documents`: